steam3d/help.magicpods.app/docs/features/general-auto-disable-hfp.md

 | ------ | ----------------------------------------------------------------------------------------------------------------- |
 | On     | Immediately disables the Handsfree.
 The MagicPods will monitor and turn off the the Handsfree if it is turned on. |
 | Off    | Immediately enables the Handsfree.
 MagicPods will stop monitoring the Handsfree state.                            |

-!!! tip
-    Disabling the Handsfree will speed up the headphone connection considerably

 ### Microphone doesn't work